 While comprehensive immigration reform remains stalled at the federal level, individual states continue to implement measures relating to immigration.

-The three provisions that were enjoined are:
+The two provisions that that were enjoined are: